Please read the below carefully before proceeding.

 - NYS does not grant reciprocity to individuals who have obtained certification from other countries or U.S territories who do not have a National Registry Certification.

-- All applications must prove that more than half of their course was asynchronous, or in-person.
+- All applications must prove that no more than half of the didactic portion of their course was asynchronous.
 This requirement is based on lectures only.
 Skills sessions and clinical time cannot be including in determining the in-person percentage.

 - Only the applicant may fill, and sign, the application.
 A government issued photo ID will be required to be attached to the application.